Category Archives: food

 My husband, hard at work, in the kitchen.

 And last night as my husband whipped up some tomato sauce from a bushel of farm fresh tomatoes down the road, we began talking with a friend of ours about what we ate growing up and noting that it mostly came from cans, freezers, and boxes.
-It was not only a function of the type of leisurely evenings and worryfree youth that we (in many thanks to our parents) were enjoying that our parents lacked, but also a culture of poverty, I surmised, that struck America among our depression-era grandparents and extended into the cooking habits of their baby boomer grandchildren.
+It was not only a function of the type of leisurely evenings and worryfree youth that we (in many thanks to our parents) are enjoying (and that our parents lacked), but also a culture of poverty that struck America among our depression-era grandparents and extended into the cooking habits of their baby boomer grandchildren.

 The rolling hills of Yunnan province and mostly subsistence farms.
 Photo by Evan Schneider.